test-kitchen/kitchen-cloudstack/README.md

     public_key_path: [PATH TO YOUR SSH PUBLIC KEY]
     username: [SSH USER]
     port: [SSH PORT]

-    host_name: [A UNIQUE HOST NAME] (Useful if facing ENAMETOOLONG exceptions in the chef run caused by long generated hostnames)
+host_name setting is  useful if you are facing ENAMETOOLONG exceptions in the chef run caused by long generated hostnames)

+    host_name: [A UNIQUE HOST NAME]

 Only disable SSL cert validation if you absolutely know what you are doing, but are stuck with an CloudStack deployment without valid SSL certs.